 - Why terminology differs

 Cost of revenue (often called cost of sales or grouped under COGS in small business books) is the direct cost of delivering your product or service to customers in the period you recognize the related revenue.
-It sits above gross profit on the income statement:
+It sits above gross profit on the profit and loss statement:

 Gross profit = Revenue − Cost of revenue